 As of December 31, 2018, the Company's cumulative liability for gross unrecognized tax benefits was \$7.1 million.
-The Company had accrued approximately \$0.8 million for cumulative penalties and \$0.6 million for cumulative liability for gross unrecognized tax benefits was \$6.8 million.
+The Company had accrued approximately \$0.8 million for cumulative penalties and \$0.6 million for cumulative interest as of December 31, 2018.
+As of December 31, 2017, the Company's cumulative liability for gross unrecognized tax benefits was \$6.8 million.
+The Company had accrued approximately \$1.0 million for cumulative penalties and \$0.6 million.
+The Company had accrued approximately \$1.0 million for cumulative penalties and \$0.6 million.
+The Company had accrued approximately \$1.0 million for cumulative penalties and \$0.6 million.
 The Company had accrued approximately \$1.0 million for cumulative penalties and \$0.6 million for cumulative interest as of December 31, 2017.

 The Company continues to recognize interest and penalties associated with uncertain tax positions as a component of tax expense on income before equity in net income of associated companies in its Consolidated Statements of Income.
-The Company recognized a credit of \$0.2 million for penalties and an expense of \$0.1 million for interest (net of expirations and settlements) in its Consolidated Statement of Income for the year ended December 31, 2018, a credit of \$0.7 million for penalties and a credit of \$0.2 million for interest (net of expirations and settlements) in its Consolidated Statement of Income for the year ended December 31, 2017, and a credit of \$0.2 million for penalties and a credit of \$0.7 million for interest (net of expirations and settlements) in its Consolidated Statement of Income for the year ended December 31, 2017, and a credit of \$0.2 million for penalties and a credit of \$0.7 million for interest (net of expirations and settlements) in its Consolidated Statement of Income for the year ended December 31, 2017, and a credit of \$0.2 million for penalties and a credit of \$0.7 million for interest (net of expirations and settlements) in its Consolidated Statement of Income for the year ended December 31, 2016.
+The Company recognized a credit of \$0.2 million for penalties and an expense of \$0.1 million for interest (net of expirations and settlements) in its Consolidated Statement of Income for the year ended December 31, 2018, a credit of \$0.7 million for penalties and a credit of \$0.2 million for interest (net of expirations and settlements) in its Consolidated Statement of Income for the year ended December 31, 2017, and a credit of \$0.2 million for penalties and a credit of \$0.7 million for interest (net of expirations and settlements) in its Consolidated Statement of Income for the year ended December 31, 2017, and a credit of \$0.2 million for penalties and a credit of \$0.7 million for interest (net of expirations and settlements) in its Consolidated Statement of Income for the year ended December 31, 2016.